ixartz/Next-js-Boilerplate/README.md

 ### VSCode information (optional)

 If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

+With the plugins installed on your VSCode, ESLint and Prettier can automatically fix the code and show you the errors.
+Same goes for testing, you can install VSCode Jest extension to automatically run your tests and it also show the code coverage in context.

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.